We remember the designer Virgil Abloh at the Fashion Awards - ExBulletin

-LONDON, Nov.
-29 (Reuters) – Designers and celebrities paid tribute to Virgil Abloh at the Fashion Awards in London on Monday, where the late Louis Vuitton and the creative force of Off-White were honored as the leader of change within Of the industry.
+LONDON: Designers and celebrities paid tribute to Virgil Abloh at the Fashion Awards in London on Monday, where the late Louis Vuitton and the creative force of Off-White were honored as a leader of change in the industry.

-Abloh, the U.S.-born son of Ghanaian immigrants who became fashion’s most prominent black designer, died Sunday after a two-year battle with a rare form of cancer.
+US-born Ghanaian immigrant son Abloh who became fashion’s most prominent black designer passed away on Sunday https://www.reuters.com/lifestyle/louis-vuitton-designer-virgil -abloh-dies-2021-11 -28 after a two-year battle with a rare form of cancer.

-The 41-year-old, who also worked as a DJ and visual artist, had been artistic director of menswear for luxury brand Louis Vuitton since March 2018. read more
+The 41-year-old, who also worked as a DJ and visual artist, had been the artistic director of menswear for luxury brand Louis Vuitton since March 2018.

 “Genius, disruptor … (he) will be sadly missed by all,” veteran designer Tommy Hilfiger said on the red carpet.
 “He inspired designers as well as the public.